 Senior Vice President and Chief Economist

-Ed has more than 20 years of industrial economic analysis in support of senior executives and has played an important role in several U.S. Government trade policy decisions.
-In the past, Ed has held Vice President positions at Chase Manhattan Bank Economics, Standard & Poor’s, and Wharton Economics where he worked with Nobel Lauriat, Lawrence Klein.
-His background also includes positions as a senior intelligence officer at the Central Intelligence Agency, and as an economist within the Office of Senator Edward M. Kennedy.
+Ed has more than 30 years of industrial economic analysis in support of senior executives and has played an important role in several U.S. Government automotive trade policy decisions.
+In the past, Ed has held the position of Vice President at Chase Manhattan Bank Economics, Standard & Poor’s, and Wharton Economics where he worked with Nobel Lauriat, Lawrence Klein.
+His background also includes positions as a senior intelligence officer at the Central Intelligence Agency, where he was awarded a commendation from Bob Gates (then Deputy Director of Intelligence and later Secretary of Defense).
+He was also an economist within the Office of Senator Edward M. Kennedy.